 It's been almost five years since I discovered feminism.
 A few months after that, I started this blog.

 I have a very Sofía Coppola-ish memory of the moment it dawned upon me that I needed this blog.
 It was an afternoon math class, a month before my 17th birthday, and my legs were pantyhose free under my plaid school uniform, a tribute to the dawning spring.
 It was a few months after I discovered feminism, and I felt very out of place in a High School that was brimming with guys who felt superior because they had junk between their groin and girls full of hateful gossip.
-I couldn't believe that I was turning 17, and age when one is old enough to do great things, and yet, I had done nothing.
-Something must be done.
+I couldn't believe that I was turning 17, an age when one is old enough to do great things, and yet, I had done nothing.
 And because I had already had a few (unsuccesful) blogs and knew the power of THE ONLINE, 1+1= Start "Dancing without Moving."

 (It's funny how I haven't felt the need to change the title.
 Dance still feels to me like the body exploding with beauty, and by "dancing without moving" I meant something akin to prayer, something akin to awe.)